Definition of coupler in English:

 - Two additional octave couplers support the swell organ so that the tonal resources can be used to full advantage.

-1.3 Photography A compound in a developer or an emulsion that combines with the products of development to form an insoluble dye, part of the image.
+1.3 Photography A compound in a developer or an emulsion which combines with the products of development to form an insoluble dye, part of the image.

 - It is a silver halide photographic material containing a magenta coupler and a compound that can break the aggregation of an azomethine dye.